Under review

 When to avoid icons

-Avoid Ambiguity: If the meaning of an icon is ambiguous by itself, it needs accompanying text.
+Avoid ambiguity: If the meaning of an icon is ambiguous by itself, it needs accompanying text.
 Icons shouldn't be used if they can lead to confusion or misinterpretation.

-Avoid Overuse: Overuse of icons can result in user interfaces that are visually overwhelming or distracting.
+Avoid overuse: Overuse of icons can result in user interfaces that are visually overwhelming or distracting.
 Icons should be used sparingly and only when they add value to the user experience.

 Don't use icons to replace text: Icons shouldn't be used to replace the name of a product or feature.
 The purpose of an icon is to clarify the content, not to replace it.